Top 46 SQL Coding Interview Questions and Answers

-SQL Basic Coding Interview Questions for Freshers
+SQL Basic Coding Interview Questions and Answers for Freshers

-In this section, we will cover the basic SQL coding job interview questions that freshers may encounter in an interview.
+In this section, we will cover the basic SQL coding interview questions that freshers may encounter in an interview.
 These questions will help you understand fundamental SQL concepts, such as data retrieval, filtering, and basic aggregation.
 By practicing the following questions, you can build a strong foundation in SQL that will be essential for future roles as data professionals.

 Q1.
 What is the SQL query to select all columns from a table named ‘employees’?